joergschwarzwaelder/hhc2023/Objective-20/README.md

 We need the sentence from the file "InstructionsForEnteringSatelliteGroundStation.txt" from objective 19:
 ```
-Now I shall be out of sight;
+And he whispered, 'Now I shall be out of sight;
 So through the valley and over the height.'
 And he'll silently take his way.
 ```